Digital Sundial

 Hines Digital Sundial

-The world’s first digital sundial was invented by Steve Hines in 1984, patented in 1988, and shows the time with a true 7-segment numerical display.
+The digital sundial, invented by Steve Hines in 1984, and patented in 1988, shows the time with a true 7-segment numerical display.
 The sun shines through slits in the encoder, onto the ends of optical fibers, that route the light to the 7-segment numerals in the display. | ![]() |

 Construction: